arjit-32/Computer-Science-Primer/src/content/articles/git-8.md

 ---
 title: Reflog in Git
-meta_title: Git Reflog – Recovering Lost Commits in 2025
+meta_title: Git Reflog | CS Primer
 description: Learn how to use Git reflog to recover lost commits and navigate your Git history in 2025.
 A powerful tool for managing your Git repository.
 author: Arjit Sharma
 series: ["git"]